Frequently Asked Questions¶

 1. Should I set a password or use an SSH key during Azure user provisioning?¶

-2. Is a live update of the pfSense software supported?¶
+2. Is a live update of the software supported?¶

 Versions in the 2.2.x range should not attempt to have a firmware upgrade executed.
 In the future (pfSense 2.3 or later), this may be possible, but it is currently untested and unsupported.
 Since a real system console is not available, a definitive recovery process for failures during upgrades would be difficult to define.
-The currently recommended process for upgrades is to backup your pfSense config from your existing instance and restore it on a new instance when an upgrade is available.
+The currently recommended process for upgrades is to backup the pfSense® Plus config from the existing instance and restore it on a new instance when an upgrade is available.